haotran-california/rust_node_blog/js_runtime_part_1.md

 ### Main Feature

 The program which we will be analyzing today will solve the following problem.
-How to run a vanilla Javascript file within a program that contains an embedded V8 instance?
+How to run a vanilla Javascript file via an embedded V8 instance?

 Now lets take a look at the `foo.js` and `execute_vanilla_javascript.rs`.